 Then there’s the way to drink as an insider.
 If you’ve been inside, you will have seen – or you will see it when you go for the first time – a large red stop sign hanging on a door in front of you.
 The meaning is clear, but what if you’d like to get past that door?
 How can you see what is inside?
 This is the real experience that Backdoor43 offers.
 Inside is a room large enough for two that seems like something out of Victorian London: a wunderkammer full of relics and furnishings and all kinds of objects.
 Most importantly, there’s a bartender to serve you for a full two hours.
 You can find the number to reserve listed with all of the other rules on the wall of the bar.
 Once again, you can’t go wrong.

 But what can you drink at Backdoor43?
 Blonde ale and seven cocktails.
 All familiar, nothing too complicated, no exotic ingredients that you have to pretend to know to look cool.
 For gin and tonic lovers – and there are a lot in this city – there’s an excellent Hendrick’s Tonic.
 For those feeling a bit more adventurous, looking for a drink with flavors from the good old days, there’s a Whiskey Sour made just as it was two centuries ago.
 And, they definitely knew how to make this drink back then.
-But the true favorite is the Il Mercante, because colder nights are on the way, so what’s better than a nice drink with flavors of coffee, cinnamon and citrus?
+But the true favorite is the Il Mercante, what’s better than a nice drink with flavors of coffee, cinnamon and citrus?